apehkenneth/Udacity-Nanodegree-Projects/README.md

+# Udacity Data Analyst Nanodegree

-# Project 1: Explore Weather Trends
+## Project 1: Explore Weather Trends
 The first chapter was an introduction to the following projects of the Data Analyst Nanodegree.

 > First chapter project was about weather trends - it required to apply (atleast) the following steps: